jarekbryk/careerslinks/README.md

 - Prospects Luminate has [several reports on the gradaute job market](https://luminate.prospects.ac.uk/tag/reports), particularly: [What do graduates do?
 Regional edition](https://luminate.prospects.ac.uk/what-do-graduates-do-regional-edition).

-–	Do not miss this bit for a little laugh: [What is a graduate job?](https://wonkhe.com/blogs/what-is-a-graduate-job/).
+–	Do not miss this bit for a little laugh (through the tears): [What is a graduate job?](https://wonkhe.com/blogs/what-is-a-graduate-job/).

 ### Funding